Get A DUI?

 - In addition, whenever the BAC is over .18%, the Judge must order the driver to install a Breath Interlock Device (BID) for 1 to 3 years as a condition of reinstating a Nevada driver’s license.

-Hiring an experienced DUI lawyer is imperative to ensure everything that is possible is done to avoid a conviction and license suspension.
 When your future is on the line call our experienced DUI lawyer, Craig Drummond, to discuss you case.

-Military Ramifications of a DUI Conviction
+Military Ramifications of a Dui Conviction

 Even a first offense misdemeanor DUI or DWI conviction can have a direct impact on your military service and may trigger an administrative discharge out of the military.
 A civilian DUI conviction can trigger nonjudicial punishment (NJP) by your commanding officer.
 Each of the services uses different names for NJP to include “Article 15” in the Army and Air Force, “Captain’s Mast” or “Mast” in the Navy and Coast Guard, and “Office Hours” in the Marine Corps.